Football in Monaco: AS Monaco

 Football in Monaco is dominated by AS Monaco, who were founded in 1919 and play in the French Ligue 1, which they have won on eight occasions, also winning five French Cups in the process.
 The club have traditionally been heavily backed by the monarchy, with large financial support which helps the club compete with teams from much larger cities.
 The club plays at the Stade Louis II, where average attendances have sometimes been as low as 5,000 demonstrating the need for financial aid to compete with teams who draw crowds several times that figure.

 In 2004, they were runners-up in the UEFA Champions League to FC Porto, widely regarded as the most prestigious club tournament in world-wide football.
 Their success and the large financial subsidy they receive has caused occasional bad feelings; it has been proposed, often by rival clubs in the Ligue 1, that AS Monaco should not be allowed to qualify for European competition from the French League, thereby taking a place allocated for a French team, with some even suggesting they should be expelled from French football altogether.

 One compromise that has been suggested is that AS Monaco continue to play in the French League system, but take part in a yearly qualifying tournament to earn the right to represent Monaco in European competition, as football teams in Canada do by the Canadian Championship.
 This solution would require the Principality to gain full or associate member status of UEFA first.

 On 4 February 2022, AS Monaco passed the 20 million social media fan mark, which is the 16th largest in Europe.

+Attendances

+The attendances of AS Monaco in the French Ligue 1: